News

 "Man advances, not by what he sees, but by his vision," summarizes the long struggle we all face to move technology and mankind forward.
 Our discovery of new truths and the dissemination of our findings is our legacy that others build on.
 The direction in which they build, however, comes from the vision we provide.

 Welcome to the site.
 Feel free to discover more of the research we are involved with.
-Students can find information related to their course work in the ACADEMIC Section.

 It is very fortuitous to consider electronic packaging at this time with the confluence of three major developments.
 We have new power semiconductors, i.e. SiC and GaN that allow much higher temperatures of operation, switching speeds and voltage capabilities.
 All-electric military crafts, consumer vehicle propulsion electrification, and the smart grid, which are pushing extensive innovation in energy systems packaging.
 Many new materials in the graphite and nano-scaled metals offer unprecedented performances in packaging.